Attack of the Killer Tomatoes: Plot

 The film opens with a scroll stating that when Alfred Hitchcock's film The Birds (1963) was released, audiences laughed at the notion of birds revolting against humanity.
 However, when an attack perpetrated by birds occurred in 1975, no one laughed.
 This is followed by a pre-credits sequence of a tomato rising out of a woman's garbage disposal.
 Her puzzlement turns into terror as the tomato draws her into a corner.
-Following the credits, the police investigate her death.
+Following the opening credits, the police investigate her death.
 One officer discovers that the red substance covering her is not blood but tomato juice.

 A series of attacks perpetrated by tomatoes occurs, including a man dying by drinking tomato juice made from a killer tomato, a boy heard being gobbled up by a killer tomato, and a sequence where the tomatoes attack innocent swimmers in a parody of Jaws.
 While the President's press secretary, Jim Richardson, tries to convince the public that no credible threat exists, the President puts together a team of specialists to stop the tomatoes, led by a man named Mason Dixon.
 Dixon's team includes Sam Smith, a disguise expert (whose unconventional disguises include George Washington, Abraham Lincoln, and Adolf Hitler); scuba diver Greg Colburn; Olympic swimmer Gretta Attenbaum; and parachute-toting soldier Wilbur Finletter.

 Smith is sent out to infiltrate the tomatoes at a campfire, eventually blowing his cover while eating a hotdog and asking if anyone could "pass the ketchup".
 Colburn and Gretta are sent to sectors, while Finletter stays with Mason.
 Meanwhile, the President sends Richardson to the fictitious ad agency Mind Makers, where executive Ted Swan spends vast amounts of money to develop virtually worthless ploys, including a bumper sticker with "STP" for "Stop Tomato Program" on it, a satirical reference to both the real "whip inflation now" campaign with its widely ridiculed "WIN" slogan and STP motor oil decals and bumper stickers, which were commonplace in the 1970s.

 A human is revealed to be also plotting to stop Dixon when a masked assassin attempts to shoot him but misses.
 A senate subcommittee meeting is held where one secret pamphlet is leaked to a newspaper editor, who sends society writer Lois Fairchild on the story.
 While she tails Finletter, he mistakes her for a spy and trashes a hotel room attempting to kill her.
 He then chases the assassin as the masked man fails again to kill Dixon but loses him.